Guide to MSC Cruise Ships: Newest to Oldest

 MSC Armonia

-MSC’s Newest Venture, Explora Journeys
+MSC’s Luxury Cruise Line, Explora Journeys

 In addition to MSC Cruises, MSC Group launched a second passenger cruise line in 2021 called Explora Journeys.
 The cruise line says that it “represents the ambition and long-held dream of the MSC Group and the Aponte family to create a transformative luxury ocean travel experience and brand that redefines the luxury cruise category.”